 3. “B” Tasks

-These are the tasks that you should do, but you will only face mild consequences if you don’t.
+These are the tasks you should do, but you will only face mild consequences if you don’t.

 This could be things like returning a non-urgent message or clearing out your inbox.